 In case the participant must, for any reason, be absent from the studies, he must ask for permission from the Chief Instructor and the Head of the Instruction Branch must be notified.

-Requests to be absent from class must be carried out in person with the team instructor.
+Requests to be absent from class due to personal reasons must be submitted in person with the team instructor.
 If the reason for being absent is unplanned after school hours, the team instructor must be called.
 Sending a text message or e-mail is insufficient!

 Taking a Vacation - In Israel or Abroad